 - 1. Neurogenic claudication or radicular pain with significant functional impairment - 2.
 Failure to respond to at least 6 weeks of conservative management - 3.
-Documentation of central/lateral recess/or foraminal stenosis on MRI, CT, or CT myelography performed within the past 6 months lumbar instability must be properly recorded and documented in the medical records.
-Verbal attestation will not be sufficient to meet the requirements.
+Documentation of central/lateral recess/or foraminal stenosis on MRI, CT, or CT myelography performed within the past 6 months

 Instability may be demonstrated by flexion and extension lateral spine x-rays showing a fixed anterolisthesis of greater than or equal to 3 mm, or movement of greater than or equal to 3 mm.
-The interpretation by the surgeon of office based flexion-extension lateral spine x-rays to evaluate for the presence or absence of anterior-posterior
+The medical record must document the surgeon's interpretation of office-based flexion-extension lateral spine x-rays to evaluate for the presence or absence of anterior-posterior lumbar instability.
+Verbal attestation will not be sufficient to meet the requirements.